chris-misa/contools/README.md

 # Containerized wrappings of internet measurement tools

 This repo contains only dockerfiles for setting up 'fat' images of select tools.
-These 'fat' images are to be run through docker-slim to produce lean, quick deployments of a standard toolset.

-Minified images are collecting at: hub.docker.com/r/chrismisa/contools/
+Minified images are found at hub.docker.com/r/chrismisa/contools/

-# Progress

-Minified and pushed:
-- [x] ping
-- [x] owamp
-- [x] traceroute
-- [x] scamper
-- [x] yarrp
-- [x] iperf

 # Notes